-Security groups are are very useful for managing objects in Azure AD.
-You can group devices or users and then use the security group to assign permissions or license etc. You can add Devices / Users in the Azure AD security group.
-You have three types of Azure AD security groups with respect to membership type Assigned, Dynamic User and Dynamic Device.
-In this blog post we will focus on Dynamic Device type group.
+You can add Devices / Users to the Azure AD security group.
+You have three types of Azure AD security groups with respect to membership type Assigned, Dynamic User, and Dynamic Device.
+In this blog post, we will focus on the Dynamic Device type group.

-We want to collect/group all the devices which contain Win10 in their name in Win10-Isolated-Devices Azure AD dynamic device security group.
-Let’s create a group.
+We want to collect/group all the devices that contain Win10 in their name in Win10-Isolated-Devices Azure AD dynamic device security group.

-Go to Azure Active Directory -> Groups -> Click on New group.
+- Go to Entra ID admin center -> Groups -> All groups > Click on New Group.

-Group Description: Provide a description about this group
+- Group Description: Provide a description of this group

-Please note that you will not see the devices added to the group immediately as the dynamic rule query can take couple of minutes to run and populate the device members in the group.
-As you can see from below screenshot, both devices which contain Win10 in their name has been added automatically.
-Also, any future devices which are added to azure ad if the name of the devices contain Win10, it will be automatically added to this Azure AD dynamic device security group.
+- Please be aware that you won’t immediately see the devices added to the group.
+The dynamic rule query may take a few minutes to run and update the device members in the group.
+As shown in the screenshot below, both devices with “Win10” in their name have been automatically added.
+Furthermore, any future devices added to Azure AD with “Win10” in their name will also be automatically included in this Azure AD dynamic device security group.